canonical/netplan/doc/reference.md

 API specification <https://discourse.ubuntu.com/t/29106>
 ```

-## Command line interface
+## Netplan CLI
-Netplan's manpages describe the usage of the different CLI tools available.
+Netplan's manpages describe the usage of the different command line interface
-Those are also installed on a system running Netplan and can be accessed, using
+tools available.
+Those are also installed on a system running Netplan and can be
-the `man` utility.
+accessed, using the `man` utility.
 ```{toctree}
 ---
 maxdepth: 2